 Instructions

-- Prep a medium onion with a medium chop and optionally, one jalapeno by mincing.
+- Prep a medium onion with a medium chop and one jalapeno pepper by mincing (optional.)

 - While beef is starting to cook, combine the spices: 3 tablespoons chili powder, 1 teaspoon cumin, 1 teaspoon oregano, ½ to 1 teaspoon cayenne pepper, 1 teaspoon garlic powder, 1 teaspoon salt, and ½ teaspoon of pepper.

 - When beef and onion have cooked for 6-8 minutes and just browned, drain fat.
 Add the spices and about half the can of tomato sauce.
 Continue to cook until beef is well browned–about 10 minutes total cooking time.
-Add the beef to the crock pot.
+Add the beef to the crock pot or leave it in the Dutch oven.

 - Rinse 1 can of black beans and 1 can of kidney beans, and add to the pot.
 You may substitute any beans you want.